ebylaska/PWDFT/QA/QMMM/README.md

 To use this formulation of QM/MM requires the MD code to calculate
 - The electrostatic potential on the QM atoms from the MM atoms
+    - qmmm.QMMM_electrostatic_potential(qion,rion1,uion)
+- Forces on the QM and MM atoms from the electrostatic (Coulomb) forces between the QM and MM atoms
+    - Note the electostatic energy between the QM and MM atoms is already included in the call to c_lammps_pspw_qmmm_minimizer_filename
+    - qmmm.QMMM_electrostatic_force(qion,rion1,fion)

+- The electrostatic (Coulomb) energy and forces between the MM atoms.

 - The electrostatic (Coulomb), LJ and spring energy and forces between the MM atoms
 - The electrostatic (Coulomb) forces between the QM and MM atoms
   - Note the electostatic energy between the QM and MM atoms is already included in the call to c_lammps_pspw_qmmm_minimizer_filename